30 January 2020

 Weeks in top 150: 1 week

 Now this one was released way back on 11 July 1988, according to the weekly lists of new release titles that the Australian Music Report published at the time (before the advent of The ARIA Report).
 Somehow, it was still hanging around six months later.
-This single peaked at number 27 in the UK.
+This single peaked at number 27 in the UK in August 1988, and number 86 in the Netherlands in September 1988.

 Number 148 "Memory in the Making" by John Kilzer